Three types of tsunami | Evacuation zones | Tsunami warnings | Get tsunami ready

-Tsunami are long, deep, fast travelling ocean waves propagated by a displacement of water caused by earthquakes, landslides or volcanic eruptions beneath or near the ocean.
+Tsunami are long, deep, fast travelling ocean waves caused by earthquakes, landslides or volcanic eruptions beneath or near the ocean.
+They can be spread over a 12 hour period arriving up to an hour apart.

 Local source (less than one hour)

-- Little warning, may arrive on shore within minutes
+- Little warning, could arrive on shore within minutes.

 - Residents need to consider the earthquake itself a natural warning, and self evacuate.